Youssef-Khaky/home_service_robot/README.md

-# home_service_robot
+# Home Service Robot
+In this project the goal is to simulate a full home service robot capable of navigating to pick up and deliver virtual objects.
+Packages used in this project are:
+1. gmapping
+2. turtlebot_teleop
+3. turtlebot_rviz_launchers
+4. turtlebot_gazebo

-All the script files can be found in src/service_bot/batch_scripts/ What is shown in this repo is the root of the catkin_ws
+All the script files can be found in src/service_bot/batch_scripts/

+This repo is the root of a catkin_ws